Gold Star Pokemon cards are undoubtedly some of the rarest and most interesting options found within the hobby.

 What is a Gold Star Pokémon Card?

-Just 27 Gold Star cards were released from 2004 to 2007, appearing at a rate of one in 88 booster packs.
+Just 27 Gold Star cards were released from 2004 to 2007.
+They can be found at a rate of one in 88 booster packs.
 This makes them some of the rarest non-tournament Pokémon cards available.

-It’s tough to locate base cards from the EX era if you’re looking for mint condition copies, while they were all designed by the same artist, Masakazu Fukuda.
+It’s tough to locate base cards from the EX era if you’re looking for mint condition copies.
+They were all designed by the same artist, Masakazu Fukuda.

 The Pokémon will come out of the border; while the card will also have a Gold Star at the top next to the nameplate.